-Lemons have a long history of being used for their health benefits.
+Lemons and lemon essential oil have a long history of being used for health benefits.
 From fighting off scurvy in the middle ages to whitening teeth today.
 Does the science back up the legend behind this cheerful little fruit?
 We investigate the science behind three of the most popular myths around the health benefits of lemons!

 Lemons have been used for centuries as a natural cleaning and/or cleansing product.
 There is a reason that you can find lemon in so many cleaning products.
 A potent antioxidant with antibacterial properties, studies and research have concluded that lemon extract is a definite must in natural cleaning.

 A 2019 study examined the effects of lemon extract over the course of six weeks.
 Whilst the research was primarily focused on the whitening effects of lemon on the teeth (see below!) it was also discovered that the test subjects showed improved oral health and a reduction of the bacteria that, in particular, cause gingivitis.